Cuberick-Orion/CIRR/Test-split_server.md

     ],
    ```

- - Here, `12063` is the unique `pair_id`, you shall find it in our dataset annotation entries (check out either one of the    `captions/cap.VER.SPLIT.json` files).
+ - Here, `12063` is the unique `pair_id` for a query, you shall find it in our dataset annotation entries (check out either one of the    `captions/cap.VER.SPLIT.json` files).
- - The list of candidates is your model's prediction.
+ - The list of candidates is your model's prediction associated with that particular query.
  - **Important!** Two special entries shall be added to the file, indicating **(1)** the version of the CIRR dataset used, and **(2)** the metric for evaluation.
    - dataset version: e.g., `"version": "rc2"`
-   - metric: either `"metric": "recall"` or "metric": "recall_subset"
+   - metric: either `"metric": "recall"` or `"metric": "recall_subset"`
  - To limit the file size (Maximum 5MB), please select, for each entry, the top-50 (resp.
 3) predictions to evaluate on Recall (resp.
 Recall_Subset).
 </details>